BanisharifM/GNN_4_IO/README.md

 ## Acknowledgements

 This project was developed as part of the Google Summer of Code (GSoC) 2024.

-Special thanks to the mentors and the open-source community for their support and guidance throughout the project.
+Special thanks to my supervisor [Ali Jannesari](https://www.cs.iastate.edu/jannesar) at Iowa State University for his continuous support and guidance throughout this project.

-This project was developed as part of the Google Summer of Code (GSoC) 2024.
-Special thanks to the mentors [Bin Dong](https://github.com/BinDong314) and [Suren Byna](https://github.com/sbyna) and the open-source community for their support and guidance throughout the project.
+Additional thanks to the mentors [Bin Dong](https://github.com/BinDong314) and [Suren Byna](https://github.com/sbyna), as well as the open-source community for their invaluable contributions.